Meet our Council here at Butterfly Conservation.

 Dr Andy Barker

 Senior Tutor in Geology at the University of Southampton.
 Born and brought up on a working farm, where a life-long passion for butterflies, moths, and conservation began.
 Actively involved with Butterfly Conservation at local, regional and national level since 1985.
 Particular interests in butterfly surveys, monitoring and management of chalk grasslands.
-Currently Chairs the national Conservation Strategy Committee, and has extensive experience of working with volunteers.
+Currently Chairs Butterfly Conservation's national Conservation Strategy Committee and has extensive experience of working with volunteers.

 Owned and managed a design and contracting business.
 Holds the ICSA Certificate in Charity Management and is an active member of the Charity Law Association.
 Has volunteered many hours to charity governance for environmental causes.

 Background in finance, audit, governance and compliance, as well as risk, project and change management in private and public sectors from banking to higher education.
 BC member for nearly 25 years; volunteered as Branch Treasurer, Publicity and Conservation Officer.

 Former trustee at The Wildlife Trusts, with a background in research and development for a global pharmaceutical company.
 A volunteer reserve warden of Bowdown Woods in Berkshire, where he has carried out a butterfly transect for the last 25 years.